AzTaiiyoo/dARt/README.md

    - `amount: 1` for Myo,
    - `amount: 5` for SEN55.
 3. If real-time data transfer is required for any of the sensors, set the `live` variable to `true` for those sensors.
+4. Update ports section following the convention at the beginning of the config.json file or as shown below.

 Example: